dsdanielpark/Gemini-API/README.md

     </details>

-3. *(Recommended)* Export Gemini site cookies via a browser extension (e.g., Chrome extension).
-Use [ExportThisCookies](https://chromewebstore.google.com/detail/exportthiscookie/dannllckdimllhkiplchkcaoheibealk), open, and copy the txt file contents.
+3. *(Recommended)* Export Gemini site cookies via a browser extension.
+For instance, use Chrome extension [ExportThisCookies](https://chromewebstore.google.com/detail/exportthiscookie/dannllckdimllhkiplchkcaoheibealk), open, and copy the txt file contents.

 <details><summary>Further: For manual collection or Required for a few users upon error</summary>